-To prove Theorem~\ref{thm:optimal-contract-ultra-add}, we present an efficient algorithm for solving the agent's demand (Section~\ref{sec:ultra-add-demand-query}) and establish a polynomial upper bound on the size of the set of critical values (Section~\ref{sec:ultra-add-critical-values}).
-By Theorem~\ref{thm:optimal-contract}, these conditions suffice to solve the optimal contract problem efficiently.
+To prove Theorem~\ref{thm:optimal-contract-ultra-add}, we present an efficient algorithm for computing the agent's best response (Section~\ref{sec:ultra-add-demand-query}), and establish a polynomial upper bound on the size of the set of the critical values (Section~\ref{sec:ultra-add-critical-values}).
+By Theorem~\ref{thm:optimal-contract}, these are sufficient conditions for solving the optimal contract problem efficiently.